Kaihchen1230/JobFirst/README.md

 </br>
 </br>
 ## Background:
- JobFirst makes a connection between employer and skilled new immigrants who can speak Chinese and tries to find a job but couldn't do so due to language and cultural barriers.
+ JobFirst is employment-related search website that makes a connection between employer and skilled new immigrants who can speak Chinese and tries to find a job but couldn't do so due to language and cultural barriers.
 The interface will be in bilingual(English & Mandarin), allowing the user easier to use.
 On the website, a credential converter can be provided that helps customers understand what their degree means in the new country.

 ## Tools Used:
 1. _Gatsby_